No More Page Three – Frequently Asked Questions

-A. We’d like both women and men to be treated with respect, so “getting our own back” by ogling photos of men is not a great idea.
-Two wrongs don’t make a right!
-Besides, the two situations are not equivalent.
+In addition it is important to consider that women have been treated in a derogatory way and had less rights in our society for centuries.
+They are also far more likely to be the victim of rape, sexual assault and violence from a male partner.
 There is evidence that sexually charged photos of women are likely to lead men towards thinking of women as permanently sexually available, and to more harassment of women.
 Unwanted sexual attention directed at a woman always has overtones of physical threat.
 It’s difficult to think of pictures of half-naked men taking on that threatening aspect.

 Q. Is Page 3 really harming anybody/Surely it’s just a bit of fun?

 A. We don’t think it is.
 Publishing soft porn in a daily newspaper, along with the TV guide and the footie scores, makes it ‘normal’ to see porn in everyday life, and it shouldn’t be.
 This is the place where young girls’ body image anxiety begins if they don’t look like the Page 3 girls and where they start to develop an idea of their value and place in society.
 It’s the place young boys get the ideas that women’s bodies should be instantly available as a resource for men‘s sexual gratification, because that’s what these pictures are used for, and yet we have happily accepted them in a mainstream news publication.

 We’d love to see more positive pictures of successful women (with clothes on) achieving things.
 In our newspapers we tend to see scantily clad women, looking sexy, and fully dressed men doing stuff.
 Is that what our world is like?
 Is that the way it should be?
 How do those pictures shape our attitudes?